CloudM-Migrate/documentation/Troubleshooting/GoogleEndpoint.md

 ---

-###  403 Forbidden: The remote server returned an error
+###  403 Forbidden: The remote server returned an error.

 You should ensure that the <a href="https://developers.google.com/workspace/guides/configure-oauth-consent">Configure the OAuth consent screen</a> and the API Scopes added in the admin console.